Intelligent-Interfaces/aiexpressions/README.md

 **ai expressions** is really a playful (and serious) way for the self to make art generation less scary and enjoyable.
 Making digital art enjoyable and less scary does several things, _which we do not claim to know the scope of consequences of such things at this current point_, but perhaps the essential thing that it does is make interfacing with computational structures for art generation closer to the _soul_ and _mind_ of the animal, plant, machine, and enviornment.

-## A book about aiE, the AGI API
+## A book about aiE, an AGI API
-Currently working on a [book](https://storage.googleapis.com/root-proposal-1246/ai-expressions/ai_expressions.pdf) for the ai expression framework.
+Currently working on a [book](https://storage.googleapis.com/root-proposal-1246/ai-expressions/book_ai_expressions.pdf) for the ai expression framework.
 This document is being updated constantly so feel free to check often.

 ## From `ai expression` to programming languages